nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Or it does.
 So, and he does six points of damage with this critical hit.
 Blow dart.
 Right in your leg.
 Vicious vicious blow dart.

 You're wrestling with the wrestling with the net and then you get a blow dart in the butt.
 I'm in a good place.
 Right in the kisser.
-Right right in the so what do I get for jumping out front, Carson?
+Right right in the so what do I get for jumping out front, Karsten?
 I told you that, but you were like, I don't care.

 I'm gonna go die.
 That'd be perfect.
 Right.
 Maybe.
 This guy is gonna run up and try and try and strike you with his sickle while you're down.